vorthain/vorthain-react-state/README.md

 Returns the global store instance.

 ### `vAction(fn)`
-Batches multiple updates so each component re-renders at most once, regardless of how many mutations occur inside the function.
+Batches multiple mutations so components re-render once after all changes complete, instead of after each individual mutation.

 ## Migration